floragj/PaketoOnboarding/README.md

 For our purposes an application image is just a collection of layers.
 Each layer performs some addition (or deletion) to the filesystem.
 Each application image has three types of layers, an **app layer**, **dependency layers**, and an **OS layer**.

 <img src="assets/app_image.png" width="200">

 Notice the topology of the above image implies dependence.
 The application is dependent on the dependencies layers, and on the OS layer.
-While the dependencies layers are just relient on other lower dependency layers and the OS layer.
+While the dependencies layers are just reliant on other lower dependency layers and the OS layer.

 The Paketo Buildpacks are responsible for providing the dependency layers, while the Paketo Stacks are responsible for the OS layer.

-With this image in mind lets walk through the steps for building an application image using the artifacts that the Paketo Buildpacks project produces.
+With this image in mind, let's walk through the steps for building an application image using the artifacts that the Paketo Buildpacks project produces.

 ## Prerequisites

-For this task you will need a couple additional peices of software
+For this task you will need a couple additional pieces of software
  - [pack](https://buildpacks.io/docs/install-pack/)
    - This is the CLI that orchestrates the running of each Paketo buildpack
  - [docker](https://docs.docker.com/get-docker/)
-   - Provides a image registry on all platforms.
+   - Provides an image registry on all platforms.
  - [sample_application](https://github.com/dwillist/onboarding_application)
    - just a simple application nodejs application we are going to build
    - This app will be used throughout this tutorial so it is recommended that you use it